MrFarland/DM-Operations-Center/Module/05-Conditions/stunned.md

 ### Stunned
  [Home](dm-operations-center) > [Conditions](conditions) > Stunned {.small-text}

-- Creature is incapacitated.
-- Cannot move, but can speak falteringly.
+- A stunned creature is incapacitated, can’t move, and can speak only falteringly.
-- Fail all STR & DEX saving throws.
+- The creature automatically fails Strength and Dexterity saving throws.
-- Attacks against have advantage.
+- Attack rolls against the creature have advantage.
 {.square}

 > **Sources** <br/>